Screen Printing vs DTG for School T-Shirts: Which Is Best for Your School?

 When Screen Printing Is the Smart Choice for Your School

-Screen printing is the time-tested printing style for school apparel.
-Here’s when it shines:
+Screen printing is the time-tested style for school apparel.
+It is ideal for:

-Simple, Bold Logos (school mascot, name, or slogan in 1-3 colors)
+Simple, bold logos such as a school mascot, name, or slogan in 1-3 colors

-Dark-Colored Shirts (screen printing ink is opaque and vibrant on navy, maroon, and black)
+Dark-colored shirts, since screen printing ink is opaque and vibrant on navy, maroon, and black

-Screen printing has upfront costs for creating screens ($25-$50 per color).
-However, once the screen is made, printing additional shirts is very inexpensive.
+Screen printing has upfront costs for creating screens, usually $25-$50 per color.
+Once the screens are made, printing additional shirts is very inexpensive.
 This makes the cost per shirt drop dramatically as quantity increases.
-Example: A 200-shirt homecoming order with a 2-color logo might cost $6-$9 per shirt, including a quality blank tee.
-That same order for 24 shirts might be $12-$15 per shirt due to setup costs spread over fewer shirts.
+For example, a 200-shirt homecoming order with a 2-color logo might cost $6-$9 per shirt including a quality blank tee.
+The same order for 24 shirts might cost $12-$15 per shirt due to setup costs spread over fewer shirts.

 When DTG Printing Makes More Sense for School Needs

-DTG is like a specialized fabric printer.
-It’s perfect for certain school scenarios where screen printing isn’t practical.
+DTG works like a specialized fabric printer.
+It is perfect for certain school scenarios where screen printing is not practical.

-Prototype & Sample Shirts (testing a design before a large screen print run)
+Prototype and sample shirts to test a design before a large screen print run

-With DTG, there’s no additional cost for more colors.
-That detailed full-color mascot drawing a student created?
-It can be printed without simplification.
-This is huge for art clubs, yearbook committees, or special event shirts where design creativity is a priority.
+With DTG, there is no additional cost for more colors.
+Detailed full-color mascot drawings or creative art can be printed without simplification.
+This is perfect for art clubs, yearbook committees, or special event shirts where design creativity is a priority.

 Key Questions to Ask Before Deciding